Start9Labs/bisq-startos/instructions.md

 To run Bisq using an RDP client, follow these steps:

 1. Ensure that your RDP client can handle SOCKS5 proxy settings.
 We recommend using [Parallels RAS](https://www.parallels.com/products/ras/download/client/) for desktop and **RD Client** for mobile as a clients for accessing the Bisq app through Tor.
-2. Connect to the .onion address provided by Bisq > Interfaces using Parallels RAS.
+2. Connect to the .onion address provided by Bisq > Interfaces using RDP client.
-3. Log in with the username and password you set up during the configuration process.
+3. Log in with the `abc` as username and password you set up during the configuration process.

 ## Using Bisq